Yves Tumor: Musical style

 Tumor's earlier work was compared to that of Dean Blunt and James Ferraro, the latter of whom they have collaborated with; however, their more recent music, such as Heaven to a Tortured Mind, has been likened to Prince and David Bowie.

 Tumor has cited Throbbing Gristle as an influence, saying: "Sonically, Throbbing Gristle (were very inspirational).
 There's something about their music, like the hypnotic trance vibes, that really influenced me.
 When I moved to Los Angeles after college, a good friend of mine would always play Chris & Cosey records when we were hanging out.
 I slowly became obsessed with them and started reading about Genesis P-Orridge and that whole movement."

 Personal life

 In 2020, during the COVID-19 pandemic, Tumor designed furniture and furthered their interest in upholstery: "I just got really into my other hobbies, which include architecture and interior architecture, and urban architecture, but I'm not that good at math, so I wanted to scale everything down.
 I just decided to just start constructing chairs and couches and stools, but I think I'm going to begin welding as opposed to actual construction."

+In August 2026, an Instagram story from an anonymous source was crossposted to Reddit, accusing Tumor of sexual assault, groping and biting, stating that the incident had been reported to police.
+Soon after, multiple other women posted their own accounts of harassment and assault on X, including musician Angel Money sharing a video of Tumor allegedly groping her, and former collaborator Kidä sharing her negative experiences as part of his touring band, describing it as "one of the most disrespectful professional experiences of [her] career."
+On 23 August 2026, Tumor responded in a deleted Instagram story, describing the allegations as "100% untrue and also completely heartbreaking", and stated they would take "extreme legal action".